 You Can Find Rice In Bulk

 Some big-box stores might not have rice in bulk.
 And I mean 20 pounds of rice.
 Sure, you can sometimes find those things at stores like Costco, but, if you don’t have access to one or can’t afford the membership, you can just bulk up at your local Asian grocery store.

 My favorite?
 Stir-fried rice.
 Yessssssss.
 Make a lot of it and you’re set for days.

 At my local Asian grocery store, I am lucky to score a block of firm tofu for 99 cents.
 But it doesn’t end there.
 Additionally, there are a plethora of tofu blocks to choose from – from silken to extra firm.
 From plain to flavored tofu products.

 When I am feeling really cheap, I just settled for the good ‘ol firm block of tofu.
 If I want something extra firm or flavored, I splurge another 29 cents for it.
 Either way, I find that a block of tofu is cheaper than Safeway or Trader Joe’s.

 Sorry, Trader Joe’s!
 I still love you.

 One of my favorite fast and cheap breakfast recipe using tofu is a vegan tofu scramble.
-Just add a little bit of your favorite spices, a pinch of turmeric, salt, and load ’em up with whatever veggies you want.
+Just add a few your favorite spices, a pinch of turmeric, salt, and load ’em up with whatever veggies you want.